samcodo/Dubr/dubr-main/README.md

 - Implementing Maps API and Calendar API, which we are not very familiar with yet.

 - Learning new UX/UI types and features to build a (hopefully) seamless app experience.

-## Jon Approval
-- hey team, looks good.
-Glad you're doing something more sophisticated with Maps.
-If memory serves, Apple doens't have a lot of built in functions for calculating distance (could be wrong), so StackOverflow with abandon!